 The language style is very readable despite being close to one hundred years old.
 A few Dhamma terms are somewhat incorrectly translated, such as “returning thanks” instead of “rejoicing in merit” for anumodana.
 As with any old translation the reader should be cautious.

-There are still many typos left over from the scanning process, although it is quite readable.
+There are still some typos left over from the scanning process, although it is quite readable.
 The footnotes are especially error prone.
 Check back to this page for future updates.

 Buddhist Legends: Books 1–26 by Eugene Watson Burlingame, Kindle